ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

  hotels

  Build a big enough team to clear a store like the grocery store, then teach it to the deities that are left.

+ # Random
+ - spirits "transfer" over meetings / pictures
+ - you can call people with pics/video
+ - lock in
+ - magnesium
+ - halogens
+ - outside
+ - electrolytes
+ - immunity
+ - trickle, wait an hour

+ # Focus on 2 abilities
+ - portals
+ - manifesting nutrition

+ # How to teach this method